Brendqnn/axiom/README.md

 # Axiom

-Axiom is a 3D graphics rendering engine built on top of OpenGL, in pure C.
+Axiom is a 3D graphics engine built on top of OpenGL, in C.

 ## Features: